KholoudAhmedx/Source-Code-Review-Guide/Guide.md

 Threat modeling --> is an in-depth approach for analyzing the security of the application to provide a context and risk analysis of the app. </br>
 Threat modeling is benefical when a source code analysis is performed on an existing application, because: </br>
 1. **The results of it help in reducing the complexity of the source code analysis by promoting a risk based approach (instead of reviewing all source code with equal focus, we can prioritize the security code review of components whos threat modeling has randked with high risk threats.** </br>
+**Process of threat modeling:**
+1. Decompse the application --> gain understanding of the app and how it interacts with external entities.
+    1. Important entities to to consider?
+        1. Assets
+        2. Entry points
+        3. External dependencies
+        4. Determine the attack surface
+2. Determine and rank threats
+    1. Use threat cateogry models such as STRIDE (attacker prespective) or Application Security Frame (ASF)(defensive prespective)
+3. Determine countermeasures and mitigations
+To perfrom secure code review:
+1. Perform analysis of the attack surface by identifying:
+    1. All inputs to the code
+    2. Trust levels
+    3. Data flow analysis
+    4. All transactions within the application

+3.
 ## What a Reviewer Should Look For When Reviewing Techincal Code

 # References